Complements

 Some words can serve as complements to nouns, typically appearing immediately after the noun they complement.
 They add extra information to a noun to clarify or complete its meaning.
 Noun complements usually appear in three forms, which are:

-- Prepositional phrases: A prepositional phrase which serves as a noun complement usually appear after the words of quantity.
-These types of complements are completely necessary.
-Almost all the meaning in the noun phrase comes from the complement, not the main word.
+- Prepositional phrases: A prepositional phrase which serves as a noun complement usually appear after words that specify quantity.
+These complements are necessary.
+Almost all the meaning in the noun phrase comes from the complement, not the head noun.
 For example:

 She bought a bunch